jzelek/ASK-BIM-Local/Results/README.md

 ---

 ### **Conclusion**
-The ASK-BIM tool was tested on a **structured IFC dataset** converted into **Linked Building Data (LBD)** format.
-This classification provides insights into which questions can be **fully answered, partially answered, or not supported** due to limitations in the **graph representation or the tool’s reasoning capabilities** or in the tool capabilities.
+The ASK-BIM tool was evaluated on a **structured IFC dataset** converted into **Linked Building Data (LBD)** format.
+This classification highlights which question types are **fully supported, partially supported, or currently unsupported**, due to limitations in either the **graph representation**, the **querying logic**, or the **reasoning capacity** of the tool.

-Further refinements to the **LBD conversion process** and **querying mechanisms** could improve the ability of the tool to handle more complex reasoning tasks.
+Future improvements in both the **LBD conversion workflow** and the **SPARQL query generation process** could enhance the tool’s performance in addressing more advanced reasoning and multi-step inference tasks.